sdpalley/docs.erisindustries.com/tutorials/advanced/services-making.md

 Your chain is now setup and ready to be used as a dependency for the toadserver.
 (Note: this process is still a WIP and will be smoother in future releases).
 Since we'll be launching the toadserver as a service, we need two things: 1) its docker image and 2) a service definition file (which specifies how to run the toadserver).
 The former is already built for you using this [Dockerfile](https://github.com/eris-ltd/toadserver/blob/master/Dockerfile) and is specified in the definition file at this line: `image = "quay.io/eris/toadserver:latest"`.
 The image will automatically be pulled from quay if not found locally when the toadserver is started (if you answer yes to the prompt).
 Alternatively, you can build it locally from the Dockerfile.
 See way below for more info on that.

 ## Edit some variables
-Open the file: `$ eris services edit toadserver`, and replace the following environment variables with the values from above.
+Open the file: `eris services edit toadserver`, and replace the following environment variables with the values from above.

 ```bash
 "MINTX_CHAINID=$CHAIN_NAME",